Child Support in California

 I don't know my Participant ID.
 How do I find it?

-The caseworker can look up your Participant ID and reset your PIN.
+Call the Child Support Hotline at (866) 901-3212 and follow the prompts to speak with a caseworker.
+They can look up your Participant ID and reset your PIN.

 How do I modify a child support order in California?